dbckr/gigachat/Readme.md

 Hacky but functional support for YT chatting within the app by using a Tampermonkey script and embedded web server:

-- Install Tampermonkey extension for your browser of choice.
+- Install Tampermonkey extension in your browser of choice.
-- Add the contents of yt-chat-monitor-tampermonkey.js to it as a script.
+- In Tampermonkey, create a new script, paste in the contents of the yt-chat-monitor-tampermonkey.js file in the root of this repo, and save it.
+- Turn on "Enable YT Integration" in Gigachat options menu.
+  - This starts an embedded web server that listens on port 36969.
+The Tampermonkey script will use it to send and receive chat messages.
-- When you have a YT live stream open it should detect the live chat and send message over to the app, and also send messages typed into the app.
+- When you open a YT live stream it should detect the live chat UI and start sending messages over to the app, and also send messages typed into the app.
   - Currently the script is just scraping the HTML of the live chat panel, so hiding chat or popping it out will probably break it.
 But switching to theater mode to move the chat below the video works fine.

-Chat tabs auto-created by this integration will stay around until manually removed.
+- Gigachat will create a chat tab for each open YT stream automatically.
+These tabs will remain until you remove them.

 # Todo